TemSV/bicgstab-parallel-supercomputer/docs/README.md

 The right-hand side vector b is chosen as a vector of ones, and the initial guess x₀ is the zero vector.
 The stopping criterion is the residual norm tolerance ε = 1e−10.

-*(Here you can insert summary plots of time/speedup for all implementations.)*

 ## C implementation with pthreads

 The pthreads implementation uses shared memory and creates a thread pool, where the sparse matrix is split by rows among threads for the SpMV operation.